 Only last week the Living Planet Report showed that, on average, global populations of mammals, birds, fish, amphibians and reptiles plunged by 68 per cent between 1970 and 2016.The Independent Tackling the extinction crisis is everyone’s responsibility – and time is running short

-One of the nine themes of Life-Based Learning [along with Plant Life and Animal Life] is ‘The Physical World’.
+One of the nine themes of Life-Based Learning is ‘The Physical World’.
 Children in primary school learn scientific and geographical concepts, knowledge, techniques and skills through their exploration of the damage to the world’s physical resources by human activity and the impact this is having on life and living.

 Is it too much to hope that the national curriculum subjects can be rearranged to ensure our young children are prepared to meet the environmental challenges they will face as adults?